The NeoBankers Group Limited

 From the Chairman

-"We set out to build something that does not yet exist on the market — an Integrated Digital Financial Ecosystem where classical payments and blockchain transactions coexist within a single, seamless architecture.
-We believe this is the future of financial services, and we are building it with the discipline and rigour that institutional partners and regulators expect."
+“The Group set out to build something that did not yet exist in the market – an Integrated Digital Financial Ecosystem in which classical payments and blockchain transactions operate within a single, integrated architecture.
+The Group regards this as the direction of financial services, and is building it with the discipline and the rigour that institutional partners and regulators expect.”

 Dr Reinis Tumovs